What Is Something That Is Bad Parenting but Most People Don’t Acknowledge It?

 Sometimes parents focus so much on the physical needs of their kids that they forget about the emotional stuff.
 Kids need love, attention, and support, you know?
 Ignoring their emotions can mess with their development and their ability to form healthy relationships later on.

 This is when parents don’t set limits for their kids.
-They grant them absolute liberty, allowing them to exuberantly pursue any whim at any time!
+They grant them absolute liberty, allowing them to pursue any whim at any time exuberantly!
 But boundaries are important, man.
 They teach kids discipline, respect for others, and the importance of personal limits.
 Without them, it’s chaos.

 Okay, imagine parents who are like helicopters, always hovering around their kids, not letting them do anything on their own.
 Yeah, it might seem like they’re keeping them safe, but being too overprotective can stunt a child’s independence, problem-solving skills, and resilience.
 They need some room to grow, you know?

 This is when parents think that hitting their kids is an okay way to discipline them.
-But here’s the deal, it just teaches kids to be scared, aggressive, and it can even lead to a cycle of violence.
-There are better ways to teach them how to behave and solve problems, without resorting to physical punishment.
+But here’s the deal: it just teaches kids to be scared and aggressive, and it can even lead to a cycle of violence.
+There are better ways to teach them how to behave and solve problems without resorting to physical punishment.

 We’re all unique, right?
 Well, some parents don’t get that.
 They don’t pay attention to what makes their kids special, their interests, talents, and dreams.
 That can really limit a child’s self-expression and personal growth.
 Let them be themselves, man!